Cirrus Gateway Documentation

 Overview

-Many applications provide a way to enable login from one of several social identity providers (Google, Microsoft, Facebook, LinkedIn, or others).
+Many applications provide a way to enable login from one of several social identity providers (Google, Microsoft, LinkedIn, or others).
 These solutions tend to only work with a single application, whereas end users rarely use a single application in an organization.

 The Cirrus Gateway is a general purpose solution that allows any of a number of social providers to be integrated with any organization application or hosted service that supports the SAML v2.0 authentication protocol.
 When the Gateway is used in conjunction with the Cirrus Identity Provider Proxy, customers have a central point to manage social logins.
 This can be used for a suite of applications or services, more protocol options (including CAS), and additional proxy capabilities.

-Gateway IllustrationCustomers only need to establish API integrations with each social provider.
+Screenshot 2024-04-23 at 1.42.29 PMCustomers only need to establish API integrations with each social provider.
 These take the form of keys and secrets shared between the social provider and the Gateway.
 No other maintenance required.
 Cirrus Identity maintains the Gateway as a hosted solution.
 We deploy changes as each social provider updates API integration rules.
 There is nothing customers run onsite.
 We’re on top of the integration details so you can forget about them.

 The Cirrus Gateway currently supports the following social providers: